punxhonor/esp32_a1s_es8388-HA-Voice-Assistant-Media-Player-Working/README.md

 The specific board is this one: https://www.amazon.com/dp/B0B63KZ6C1?ref=ppx_yo2ov_dt_b_fed_asin_title

 There are some slight errors, I am hoping someone who knows more about this than I do can help fix that.
+I left out the buttons because setting that up seems like more of a personal preference, I chose to expose mine to Home Assistant, but you may want to code your own specific actions instead.

 Apart from the errors in the logs, it works.
 Wake words work repeatedly, which I was struggling with before and getting the issue where it only works once and then does not work anymore.
 And media player works, the only catch is using the media player turns off the wake word, so you have to pause the media player to use the wake word again.